pennydy/Projectivity_RSA/README.md

 - Pan, D. and Degen, J. (2023).
 Towards a computational account of projection inferences in clause-embedding predicates.
 In *Proceedings of the 45th Annual Conference of the Cognitive Science Society* [to appear].

+## General information
+We've conducted 3 behavioral experiments and explored multiple Bayesian models.
+Below is the general information about summary of each experiment and the overview of the repository, and more details can be found in the desginated folder.
+- Experiment 1 (`1_listenerProjection`): about inferred speaker belief and speaker certainty in interrogatives
+- Experiment 2 (`2_listenerSpeakerAH`): about inferred speaker and attitude holder belief in interrogatives
+- Experiment 3 (`3_listenerSpeakerAH_Declaratives`): about inferred speaker and attitude holder belief in declarative sentences

 ## Structure of this repository
 ```bash
 ├── analysis